robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn/autumn-week-7-ect-theory.md

 ### Metacognition

-Simply put, this is pupils' thinking about their thinking (EEF, 2018).
+Simply put, this is pupils’ thinking about their thinking (EEF, 2018).
 When approaching any task, pupils do so with metacognitive knowledge about:

 - What the activity is asking them to do
 - What cognitive strategies they could use